xrdocs/software-management/_blogs/2016-10-24-using-ztp-to-install-chef.md

 5 Generate knife.rb

-Using a text editor create a knife configuration file named knife.rb in to your ~/chef-repo/.chef folder.
+Using your favorite text editor create a knife configuration file named knife.rb in to your ~/chef-repo/.chef folder.

 ```
 log_level                :info
 log_location             STDOUT